 The 2004 Mooney blinding study warned researchers that the validity of "clinical trial results could be questioned" if future studies fail to make proper blinding assessments.
 Dr. Fiore, do you agree that the integrity of cessation clinical trials should be questioned when researchers fail to assess whether or not the trial was blind?
 If so, when should researchers conduct blinding assessments, within two weeks, while memories as to assignment beliefs are still fresh and accurate, and by which time the vast majority assigned to the placebo group have relapsed, or at 6 months, or a year, as some researchers are now doing.
 Even then, some are only asking surviving study participants and not going back and assessing beliefs of those who relapsed early.

 Dr. Fiore, have you ever published any paper critical of NRT, Zyban or Chantix?
-Hypothetically, if you were to admit that an expanding body of survey evidence suggests that pharmacology quitting products provide no benefit over quitting without them, or, in light of the FDA recently linking Chantix to suicide, suggest that smokers would be wise to delay use of Chantix until its safety is better understood, would you expect GlaxoSmithKline and Pfizer to continue funding your research?
+Hypothetically, if you were to admit that an ever growing body of population level evidence indicates that approved quitting products are less effective than quitting without them, or, in light of the FDA recently linking Chantix to suicide, suggest that smokers would be wise to delay use of Chantix until its safety is better understood, would you expect GlaxoSmithKline and Pfizer to continue funding your research?
 They'd cut you off in a heart beat, wouldn't they?
-You've built your entire reputation on cessation pharmacology.
+You've built your entire reputation on sham clinical trials that were not blind as claimed.
 Would you ever dare bite the hand that feeds you?

 The practical effect of mandating pharmacology use is to make any non-pharmacology quitting recommendation a violation of U.S. cessation policy.
 It means that all government health agencies, both state and federal, will be expected to continue to ignore and blacklist pharmacology's only real competition, non-pharmacology quitting.
 Dr. Fiore, whose interests are served by such a policy?